ogame-tbot/TBot/README.md

   * `chmod +x ogamed`
 * Make TBot executable (*this is only required on first run or update*)
   * `chmod +x TBot`
+* Configure the general settings, listing all instance settings files
 * Insert you credentials in instance settings file
   * Under "Universe" type your universe name **with leading capital letter**, i.e.: Andromeda, Bellatrix etc...
   * Under "Language" type your universe community code.
-You can find it by logging to your account and analyzing the url, such as s161-us.ogame.gameforge.com => us
+You can find it by logging to your account and analyzing the url, such as s161-us.ogame.gameforge.com => **us**
-* Configure the bot by editing all settings.json fields
+* Configure the bot by editing all instance settings.json fields
   * All config options are sorted by feature, [check which features](#features) you want and configure them before activating
 * Make sure you have installed the [.NET 6 runtime](https://dotnet.microsoft.com/download/dotnet/6.0) for your platform
 * Run TBot